Carlco15/comic-catch-up/README.md

 #Technologies Used:

-- Languages: HTML, CSS, Ruby on Rails, Bootstrap,
+- HTML, CSS, Ruby on Rails, Bootstrap, PostgreSQL
 - Project Planning and User Stories: A notebook I had in my bag.
 - Sublime Text 3